Self-Organized Pattern Formation in Geological Soft Matter: Physical mechanisms underlying mesoscale geological self-organization

-A further related type of reaction--diffusion system is termed an excitable medium \cite{meron1992pattern}.
-In these systems a small perturbation leads only to a small transient effect; however a perturbation above a certain threshold excites the system, which then remains in its excited state for some time before returning to quiescence, and upon this return has a refractory period during which it cannot be excited a second time.
-A classic example is the Belousov–Zhabotinsky (BZ) reaction \cite{zhabotinsky1991history}.
-Geologically relevant examples of excitable media include the example of crystal growth mentioned above, which may be seen as an excitable medium \cite{cartwright2012crystal}.
-Earthquake dynamics, as modeled by the Burridge-Knopoff model \cite{burridge1967model} describing a chain of blocks connected by springs and pulled over a surface, may also be viewed as a type of excitable medium with elastic rather than the usual diffusive coupling \cite{cartwright1997burridge}.
-Also in the temporal domain, it has been suggested that the oceanic carbon cycle may be excitable, and that mass extinction events may correspond to large perturbations that excite the system \cite{rothman2019characteristic}.
-As for spatio-temporal patterns, an excitable model for the coupled evolution of ice-surface temperature and elevation produces spiral waves similar to those observed in the Martian north polar ice cap \cite{pelletier2004spiral}.
+Another related type of reaction--diffusion system is termed an excitable medium~\cite{meron1992pattern}.
+In excitable systems a small perturbation leads only to a small transient effect; however a perturbation above a certain threshold excites the system, which then remains in its excited state for some time before returning to quiescence, and upon this return has a refractory period during which it cannot be excited a second time.
+A classic example is the Belousov--Zhabotinsky (BZ) reaction~\cite{zhabotinsky1991history}.
+Geologically relevant instances of excitable media include the example of crystal growth~\cite{cartwright2012crystal}.
+Earthquake dynamics, as modelled by the Burridge--Knopoff model~\cite{burridge1967model} describing a chain of blocks connected by springs and pulled across a surface, may be viewed as a type of excitable medium with elastic rather than the usual diffusive coupling~\cite{cartwright1997burridge}.
+Also in the temporal domain, it has been suggested that the oceanic carbon cycle may be excitable, and that mass extinction events may correspond to large perturbations that excite the system~\cite{rothman2019characteristic}.
+As for spatio-temporal geological patterns, an excitable model for the coupled evolution of ice-surface temperature and elevation produces spiral waves similar to those observed in the Martian north polar ice cap~\cite{pelletier2004spiral}.